Foes of Egypt's Islamist president spurn dialogue offer

-CAIRO Egyptian opposition leaders rejected a national dialogue on Friday that the Islamist president had proposed as a way out of a crisis that has polarized the nation and provoked deadly clashes on the streets.
+CAIRO Egyptian opposition leaders rejected a national dialogue on Friday that had been proposed by the Islamist president as a way out of a crisis that has polarised the nation and provoked deadly clashes in the streets.

-Opponents of Mohamed Mursi, the first elected head of state in Egypt's history, staged more protests in Cairo and other cities, while his supporters in the Muslim Brotherhood held emotional funerals for six of the movement's members killed in fighting around the presidential palace earlier in the week.
+Opponents of Mohamed Mursi, the first elected head of state in Egypt's history, staged more street protests in Cairo, while his supporters in the Muslim Brotherhood held emotional funerals for six of the movement's members killed in fighting around the presidential palace earlier in the week.

 Mursi had offered few concessions in a speech late on Thursday, refusing to retract a November 22 decree in which he assumed sweeping powers or cancel a referendum next week on a constitution newly drafted by an Islamist-dominated assembly.